catamphetamine/react-pages/README.md

 ## onEnter

+Some people requested support for `react-router`'s `onEnter` feature.
 While [this Pull Request](https://github.com/acdlite/redux-router/pull/272) in `redux-router` repo has not been accepted yet there's another possibility to get the same functionality

 ```js
 import { onEnter } from 'react-isomorphic-render/redux'